nullptr-deref/ms5540c-library/README.md

 **If you're looking for Russian version of this library, please visit** [it's Github page](https://github.com/militaryCoder/ms5540c-library-ru).

-## Sensor description
+## Brief sensor description

 Given sensor operates using slightly modified SPI interface (the main difference is that sensor does not have SS/CS (Slave Select/Chip Select) line.
-Instead, this sensor takes 3 START and 3 STOP bits before and after each bit control sequence.
+Instead, this sensor receives 3 START and 3 STOP bits before and after each bit control sequence.
 It can operate up to 100m below water surface (as said in datasheet).